Late Thursday, April 11, 2013, a flash fire at a natural gas facility near

 A worker injured on the job or his family should consider contacting an

-attorney with experienced in work place injuries.
+attorney with experience in workplace injuries.

 Lawyers at Hartley & O'Brien have handled similar cases over the